wjohnsaunders/DuenderMods/Motor Mounts MGN9 Extended/README.md

 top mounted stepper motors.
 The top half of the mounts are the same as my previous mounts, so no need to reprint if you already have them.

-Also note that you will need longer belts as a consequience of moving everything back.
+Also note that you will need longer belts as a consequence of moving everything back.
 Belt alignment stays the same, just the run from front to back is longer.